|

 "There was a name on there, an HM-3 called Joe Milano," Hamman said, referring to Joseph P. Milano, a petty officer third class from Farmingville, N.Y., who died in the bombing.
 "I was under the impression that I knew him, from when I was in on active duty."

-It was then that Hamman started thinking about the memorial that honors the service members, most from Camp Lejeune and New River Air Station.
 "I thought it was neat that this thing existed, but I thought it was a shame that nobody knew about it," Hamman said.
 "I was in the loop, and I didn't know about it."

 So Hamman began working with family members of the servicemen, and people who had developed the monument, to get the on-line version started.